-The Westchester Community College Foundation office awards scholarships to new, incoming students, continuing students, and graduating students.
-For detailed information on the scholarship application process, or to request an application form, call the Westchester Community College Foundation Scholarship Office at 914-606-6442.
+The Westchester Community College Foundation Scholarship Center awards scholarships to new, incoming students, continuing students, and graduating students.
+For detailed information on the scholarship application process, or to request an application form, call us at 914-606-6442.

-Many scholarships are available on an on-going basis, however some change each semester.
+Many scholarships are available on an ongoing basis, however some change each semester.
 The Practical Guide to the Scholarship & Awards Program lists many that may or may not be available to you in the semesters to come.
-Be sure to check with the Scholarship Office.
+Continue to check here for updates.

 Office Hours and Location

-The Westchester Community College Foundation Scholarship Office is located in room 242 of the library.
+The Westchester Community College Foundation Scholarship Center is located in room 242 of the library.

 Contact the office by phone at 914-606-6442.
 Students may also email questions to firstname.lastname@example.org.